List of Downton Abbey characters: Thomas Barrow

 In Downton Abbey: A New Era, Thomas falls in love with the American actor Guy Dexter (played by Dominic West), who is also a closeted gay man.
 He tends his resignation to Mary Crawley after Dexter proposes him to become his wardrobe assistant and housekeeper in Los Angeles.
 In the third film, Thomas, along with Guy and Noël Coward, visit Downton Abbey, with Thomas expressing astonishment at being in the drawing room as a guest rather than a servant.

 Lenker states that the character is initially "a solid villain" but develops and "he gradually became one of the most beloved members of the Crawley family staff".

-Thomas was originally meant to be written out of the show at the end of the first series once he had had his "comeuppance".
+The character of Thomas Barrow was largely modelled upon that of Alfred Harris.
+Similar to Harris, Thomas was originally meant to be written out of the show at the end of the first series once he had had his "comeuppance".
 However, after James-Collier had filmed the first two episodes of the show the producers contacted his agent and asked if he would like to be optioned for the second and third series.